 Grateful to No One

-It seems that we should only be grateful for something good done to us, a “benefit” received.
-But already the Stoics had seen that sometimes, benefits come disguised as burdens.
-On the other hand, Greeks bearing gifts are not always to be trusted, even if one would like to get one’s hands on the gift.
+It seems that we should only be grateful for something good done to us.
+But already the Stoics had seen that sometimes benefits come disguised as burdens.

 And Steindl-Rast goes one step further with this thought.
 If every moment is an opportunity, he says, then the next moment is another opportunity.
 Seen in this way, there are no irretrievably “missed” opportunities.
 Yes, right now I might have missed the opportunity to write a viral blog post that would have made me rich and famous (perhaps).
 But the next moment is already upon me and in this moment I have the same opportunity all over again.
 As long as I breathe, one could say, I’m never going to run out of opportunities to live my life, to make something out of it, to exercise my virtues, and even to grow through my own suffering.